How to Tell If Water Is Drinkable in the Wild

-If water passes through built-up areas or even under roads, it is likely to have picked up contaminants and should be avoided.
+If water passes through built-up areas or under roads, it is likely to have picked up contaminants and should be avoided.
 This is also true if the water passes factories or industrial complexes.
-This water could contain chemicals, and even boiling this water may not prove effective in making it safe.
+The water could contain chemicals, and even boiling this water may not prove effective in making it safe.

 Carry a Testing Kit